Kinship Care in Wisconsin

 Kinship Care Payments

 The amount of Kinship Care funding to be provided for a child is determined by state statute.
-For 2022 & 2023, the Kinship Care rate is $300.00, as stated in the DCF Policy Memo 2019-37i.
+In 2024 & 2025, the kinship care rate is $375.

 Assigned Child Support for the Kinship Care Program explains the kinship child support payment process.